gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 - Started working on a new [IDS lab](./Documentation%20Notes/Networking%20&%20Telemetry%20101/labs/ids_lab) and finished it surprisingly today

-- Finished section 5:"Networking & Telemetry 101" and also finished the tools documentation releted to this section
+- Finished section 5:"Networking & Telemetry 101" and also finished the tools documentation about this section

 - Updated the colaborative repository with a part of my work.